Thursday, April 30, 2026

 Rhasjud’s Destiny (4/5)

-Warriors grow concerned when they reach a city but their leader hides in his tent instead of giving the order to attack.
+Warriors grow concerned when they reach a city they plan to invade but their leader hides in his tent instead of giving the order to attack.

 Blood Ransom (4/5)